About Wild Women Hawai'i

 Global Threads of Inspiration

-Travel has quietly shaped the way I gather and guide.
-Each journey offered sacred pauses, cultural insight, and gentle reminders of our shared humanity.
+Travel has shaped the way I gather and guide over the past decade.
+Each journey offered sacred pauses, cultural insight, and gentle reminders of our shared humanity — from England to Japan, France, Wales, Italy, Amsterdam, Scotland, Ireland, Indonesia, and Catalunya.

 Writing & Research